What's Your Self-Talk Style? Discover Your Inner Voice

 1. The Inner Critic

-This voice is harsh, judgmental, and often unrealistic.
-It points out your flaws, magnifies mistakes, and compares you unfavorably to others.
-The Inner Critic might sound like: "You're so stupid," "You always mess up," or "You'll never be as good as them."
+This voice is harsh, judgmental, and highly unrealistic.
+It focuses entirely on your flaws, magnifies your mistakes, and compares you unfavorably to others.
+The Inner Critic relies heavily on cognitive distortions, using absolute terms like "always" or "never."
+It sounds like: "You're going to fail," "You always mess things up," or "You aren't as smart as they are."
+While it often tries to motivate you through fear, it ultimately leads to high anxiety, procrastination, and low self-esteem.

 2. The Realist